Toastdeib/ppl-webapp-rest-api/README.md

 - HTTP 403 (FORBIDDEN) - Returned if the request is made by a non-leader.
 - HTTP 500 (SERVER ERROR) - Returned if an internal error occurs.

-### Sub-resource: /api/challengers/me
+### Sub-resource: /api/challenger/:challengerId

 The resource for managing the current logged-in user's challenger information.
 This resource supports the following verbs:

 #### GET

 Fetches the challenger data for the logged-in user.
-If the user is a leader, the request will be rejected.
+If the user is a leader, or the challenger ID in the request doesn't belong to the logged-in account, the request will be rejected.

 ##### Required headers: